baloise/design-system/README.md

 ## About

-The Baloise Design System consists of reusable components and a clearly defined visual style, that can be assembled together to build any number of applications.
+The Baloise Design System consists of reusable components implementing the [Baloise web style guide](https://webstyleguide.baloise.com/webstyleguide-baloise-com/en/home.html), that can be assembled together to build any number of applications.

 ## Documentation